Paul’s Clever Comebacks in 1 Corinthians 11 (Series Part 2)

 Lucy Peppiatt’s Rhetorical Reading

-Paul begins this section with praise for all the harsh words he had for the Corinthian church.
+Paul begins this section with praise for all his harsh words for the Corinthian church.
 This observation has confounded exegetes down the ages.
-Some scholars do not believe that Paul is sincerely praising the church—what’s there to praise them for?
+Some scholars do not believe that Paul sincerely praises the church—what’s there to praise them for?
 This was a divided church with misplaced values and priorities.
-Lucy Peppiatt, however, believes that Paul indeed honestly praises the church both for remembering him and for holding on to the traditions that he gave them, even if they didn’t maintain the teaching as soundly as he would have preferred (85).
+Lucy Peppiatt, however, believes that Paul indeed honestly praises the church for remembering him and for holding on to the traditions that he gave them, even if they didn’t maintain the teaching as soundly as he would have preferred (85).

 Peppiatt further suggests that verses 4-5, reproduced below, are not Paul’s but amount to him “quoting” the Corinthians.
 These verses are the results of what that church had done with Paul’s teaching about heads: